taylor-giles/Tetrify/README.md

 To use this app as-is, simply click and drag in the canvas on the left to draw the image you would like to Tetrify, then press "Animate!".
 The app will run simulations to find animations that match your drawing.
 Animations are shown in the preview window as they are generated, so you can stop the simulation whenever you see one you like.
 You can then view the animations and the images they produce, and save what you like.

-Keep in mind that some drawings cannot be Tetrified without making changes to the simulation.
+Keep in mind that not all images can be Tetrified exactly, but close approximations can be made.
 For more details, see "Simulation Options".

 ### Drawing